CLOTHING:

 Men

-Socks need to be a dark solid or a small pattern.
-Shoes need to be leather, and in a wing tip or loafer style.
-Socks should be matched with color’s paint.
+Socks need to be dark solid or have a small pattern.
+Shoes need to be leather, in a wingtip or loafer style.
+Socks should match the color of the pants.

 Women